 A health professional will explain the results to the patient and make recommendations.

 A doctor may recommend that people with a low risk of cardiovascular disease continue with their current lifestyle or increase exercise levels slightly.

 If the calculator shows some risk, the health worker may discuss treatment measures that people can implement in their own lives, such as tackling cholesterol levels in the diet, making an exercise plan, and quitting smoking.

 Alternatively, the doctor may recommend following up with tests, specialist advice, and appropriate medical interventions.

 Avoiding or quitting smoking is a key lifestyle measure for reducing cardiac risk.

-Researchers who published results of a meta-analysis covering 141 cohort studies in BMJ in January 2018
+Researchers who published results of a meta-analysis covering 141 cohort studies in BMJ in January 2018 concluded the following:

 Smoking only about one cigarette per day carries a risk of developing coronary heart disease and stroke much greater than expected: around half that for people who smoke 20 per day.
 No safe level of smoking exists for cardiovascular disease.
 Smokers should aim to quit instead of cutting down to significantly reduce their risk of these two common major disorders.